bschneier/angular-starter-kit/README.md

 This is a starter kit for building web applications in Angular 4.
 The following features are configured:

--Security vulnerability checking with Node Security Platform -Linting using tslint for typescript and stylelint for css -Webpack build process with a production build and local build with hot reloading using webpack-dev-server.
+- Security vulnerability checking with Node Security Platform
+- Linting using tslint for typescript and stylelint for css
+- Webpack build process with a production build and local build with hot reloading using webpack-dev-server.
--Unit testing and code coverage with Karma and Jasmine **Currently there is no end-to-end testing framework configured, such as protractor.
+- Unit testing and code coverage with Karma and Jasmine **Currently there is no end-to-end testing framework configured, such as protractor.
 However, this may be added in the future.*

 ## Get Started